ghc-proposals/ghc-proposals/README.rst

 ---------------

 Below are some criteria that the committee and the supporting GHC community will generally use to evaluate a proposal.
-This list is merely set of a guidelines and questions to consider; none is an absolute bar.
+These criteria are guidelines and questions that the committee will consider.
-It is the committee's job to weigh these and any other relevant considerations appropriately.
+None of these criteria is an absolute bar: it is the committee's job to weigh them, and any other relevant considerations, appropriately.

 -  *Utility and user demand*.
 What exactly is the problem that the feature solves?
 Is it an important problem, felt by many users, or is